henryhoenig/predictably_divided/README.md

 #### Permutation Feature Importance
 * Permutation feature importance returned some odd results on the full dataset.
-(It is said to struggle to deal with highly correlated features, such as in this data set.)
+(It is said to struggle to deal with highly correlated features, such as in this dataset.)
-* Not necessarily worth further exploration on the full data set.
+* Not necessarily worth further exploration on the full dataset.

 ![perm_features_full_data](https://user-images.githubusercontent.com/29707241/114324514-0b755700-9af0-11eb-8440-ef03d4d3bd90.png)
 &nbsp;